hillarylinmd/hillarylinmd/README.md

 - 👋 Hi, I’m @hillarylinmd
 - 👀 I’m interested in healthtech, AI
 - 🌱 I’m currently learning about LLMs
-- 💞️ I’m looking to collaborate on health problems
+- 💞️ I’m looking to collaborate on health problems, esp longevity and healthspan
-- 📫 How to reach me hillary@joincurio.com
+- 📫 How to reach me hillary@livorahealth.com

 <!---
 hillarylinmd/hillarylinmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.